The1only/T2000UAV-L/README.md

 On PC and Android one can use USB-Serial and connect with cable or Bluetooth.
 However NOT on IOS (iPhone/iPad) these are restricted.
 On all systems one can use WLan bridges using ARDUINO and SSDP over Broadcast.

-We uses the ESP32S3 as Sensor simulator nad sensor inteface.
+We uses the ESP32S3 as Sensor simulator and sensor inteface.
 Also the ESP32C6 works, the ESP32C3 is a low cost solution, I have seen some working some not.

 It includes tree artificial horizon versions, camera, map, list of used frequencies and call signs, a RADAR, and a Transponder Mode C screen.
 In addition up to 4 screens can be connected at the same time (Android + iPhone + iPad etc. in any combination)